DOI-USGS/snakemake-tutorial-scratch/issue_drafts/issue_1.md

 This is the main way to run the pipeline.
 We call the `snakemake` executable, passing in the file or files we want it to create as arguments.
 Notice the `--cores 1` argument.
-That specifies how many cores we want to use.
+That specifies how many cores we want to use, and it is a required argument that you must pass each time you run snakemake.
 Snakemake is great for running many tasks in parallel.
 In this case, though, there's only one task, so parallelization won't help.
 So, we're only using one core.